 The kettle hissed, filling the room with the faint scent of cardamom.
 Two cups instead of one.

 Aarav stirred on his bed, still groggy, still pretending to read the notes on his lap.
-He could feel the quiet weight of last night between them, the things neither of them had said.
+Something about last night lingered- unspoken, unsettled, heavier than it should've been.

 Aveer set the cups down, one beside his books, the other on the far corner of Aarav's table.
 No eye contact, no words.